Romani people in the United States: West Virginia

 A group of Roma settled in Stumpy Bottom in Princeton.

 Cleveland

 The Roma began settling on Cleveland's near west side in the 1880s.

 Utah

 Most of the Roma who came to Utah were of Balkan, Eastern, and Central European origin.
 They settled in Deseret, Elsinore, Oak City, Kanab, and other rural communities in Utah since the early 1900s.

 Virginia

-The Appalachian Mountains in Virginia provided a home for traveling Romani people during first half of the 20th century.
+The Appalachian Mountains in Virginia provided a home for traveling Romani people during the first half of the 20th century.